-The goal of this course is to take a comprehensive look at research, policy, and evidence grounded effective practices in U.S. schools for students who are from culturally and linguistically diverse backgrounds.
-We, as educators, need to provide appropriate, meaningful, and effective instruction for these students who have historically been under-served.
-This course will serve a variety of purposes.
-The modules will integrate theories of bilingualism, second language acquisition, cultural transmission, content integration, assessment of language minority students, bilingual special education, policy and practice, and community relations.
+The goal of this course is to take a comprehensive look at research, policy, and evidence-based effective practices in U.S. schools for students who are from culturally and linguistically diverse backgrounds.
+Educators must provide appropriate, meaningful, and effective instruction for students who have historically been under-served.
+This course will integrate theories of bilingualism, second language acquisition, cultural transmission, content integration, assessment of language minority students, bilingual special education, policy and practice, and community relations.

 Graduate participants earn 3 semester hours of graduate credit and will receive a transcript from The College of St Rose.
 Professional development participants receive a certificate of completion for 45 hours of professional developments credit for face-to-face classes and 60 hours of professional development credit for online classes.

 Module 2: Policy and Programs

 Module 5: Culture

 Module 10: School and Community

 Online 3-graduate credit courses are 13 weeks in length.